 These reports will allow the Salesforce Administrator to pull, send and review the data in the Salesforce account in different formats.
 Reports can show the annual continuous revenue of past customers, and also a report to find out new leads, and their progress through the sales funnel, along with the projected revenue.

 This report is the most uncomplicated type of Salesforce Report.
-Tabular reports show the data in rows and they are most effective when the goal is to export it.
-Tabular reports are similar to a spreadsheet, consist simply of an ordered set of fields in columns, with each matching record listed in a row.
+Tabular reports show the data in rows, and they are most effective when the goal is to export it.
+Tabular reports are similar to a spreadsheet and consist simply of an ordered set of fields in columns, with each matching record listed in a row.
 There are certain limits to utilizing tabular reports in dashboards.
 Tabular reports are utilized regularly to complete many important tasks.